-GMAT Basics
+GMAT Basics – About the GMAT

 GMAT Purpose

-The GMAT is a standardized test used to assess prospective graduate business students, primarily those who seek master of business administration, master of finance, master of accountancy, or doctoral-level business degrees.
-First offered in 1953, the GMAT is now taken annually by about 250,000 applicants to 6,000 programs at 2,100 universities in the United States and 113 other countries in Europe, Asia, the Americas, and Africa.
-Though many business schools will also accept the Graduate Record Examination (GRE), the GMAT is chosen by most business school applicants.
-The GMAT consists of four sections: quantitative, verbal, integrated reasoning, and analytical writing.
-All four of these sections evaluate general academic skills rather than business knowledge, but these GMAT skills are seen as important to success in graduate business programs.
+The GMAT consists of three sections: Quantitative, Verbal, and Data Insights.
+All three evaluate general academic skills rather than business knowledge, but these GMAT skills are seen as important to success in graduate business programs.
 As a standardized assessment, the GMAT is believed to control for variance in the undergraduate curricula and professional experience of applicants.
 The GMAT is also used to rank business schools.
-The methodology of U.S. News & World Report weighs "student selectivity" at 0.25, meaning that this category accounts for 25% of an institution's total ranking score.
+The methodology of U.S. News & World Report weighs "student selectivity" at 0.25, meaning this category accounts for 25% of an institution's total ranking score.
 Almost two-thirds of the student selectivity score (.1625 of the total) is drawn from standardized tests, most of which are GMAT scores.

 GMAT Scoring